Media Releases Archive

 Media Releases Archive Subscribe

-Conservation Halton issued a Watershed Conditions Statement - Water Safety at 11:30 p.m. on Monday, January 22, 2018.
-Widespread flooding is not currently anticipated.
-Widespread flooding is not currently anticipated.
-Our reservoirs are currently at winter holding levels which allows for larger storage capacity for circumstances of this nature.
+Conservation Halton issued a Watershed Conditions Statement - Water Safety at noon on Saturday, February 24 at noon.
 Conservation Halton is asking all residents and children to keep a safe distance from all watercourses and structures such as bridges, culverts and dams.
 Elevated water levels, fast flowing water, and slippery conditions along stream banks continue to make these locations extremely dangerous.
 Please alert children in your care of these imminent dangers.